-Dicks places the Doctor’s first meeting with Xoanon within the haze of his last regeneration, a trip from some point in between his first and second appearances in The Giant Robot.
+Dicks places the Doctor’s first meeting with Xoanon within the haze of his last regeneration [a trip from some point in between his first and second appearances in Robot].
 It’s an unseen adventure that his recuperating mind has forgotten until now.
 Xoanon speaks in three voices – the Doctor’s, that of a woman and a ‘young man’ (so not a child).
 The Sevateen village is wrecked by the invisible monsters, forcing the villagers to seek refuge in the jungle, explaining why Calib’s assault force is so depleted.
 The Doctor and Leela work their way through a foil tray of concentrated food cubes (not chocolates).
 The final scene takes place inside the TARDIS as Leela willfully ignores the Doctor and pulls a ‘large important-looking lever’ that closes the doors and sets them off on their next adventure together.

 Cover: The original release has one of the very best covers ever, thanks to Jeff Cummins, with Leela stepping out of the jungle through a circular frame, while the face of the Doctor looms large in the background, all against a blue background.
 The 1993 reprint has a very jolly-looking Leela in front of two faces of the Doctor.